 You can learn the chant from listening to the CD.
 The words are “Om.
 Vande Gurunam Charanaravinde, Sandarshita Svatma Sukava Bodhe, Nih Sreyase Jangalikayamane, Samsara Halahala Mohashantyai, Abahu Purushakaram, Shankhacakrasi Dharinam, Sahasra Sirasam Svetam, Pranamami Patanjalim.
 Om.”

 The chant is done every Sunday at the beginning of the 9:00 class.
 Once you know the chant by heart, during the week, you can recite it silently to yourself at the start of practice.
 We also do a closing chant.
-The chanting is part of how Ashtanga practitioners create strong communal connections.
+The chanting is part of how SYY practitioners create strong communal connections.
 We chant in all kinds of ways that support a more authentic yoga way of living based on diverse beliefs and freedom of mind.
 Ashtanga is not owned by anyone.
-Thankfully, the style name is not copyrighted.
+The style name was not copyrighted.
 Although some Ashtanga teachers hold to set ideas of how the practice is “supposed” to be taught, Ashtanga continues to evolve, and the origin of Ashtanga practice is more mystically phenomenal than has been publically reported and commonly understood.
+Even so, it’s SYY to us now.

-We hope to see you in class on a regular basis, but in any case, you can receive Ashtanga community emails about our regular get-togethers and kirtans (yoga music concerts).
+We hope to see you in class on a regular basis, but in any case, you can receive SYY community emails about our regular get-togethers and kirtans (yoga music concerts).